bitcoinorghk/bitcoinhk.github.io/_posts/2015-09-08-buy-bitcoins-in-hong-kong.md

 #### OTC Exchanges

 For larger amounts, you can go to an OTC Exchange, or broker.
 A broker will give you a quick quote for a single trade, usually upwards of 50 BTC.
-You will be able to sell or buy Bitcoins against a wire transfer.
+You will be able to sell or buy Bitcoin against a wire transfer.

 **[Gatecoin](https://gatecoin.com/)**
 Same as the above mentioned exchange.